dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 However, it doesn’t end there.
 The employee will still have to undergo pre-employment screening, which often includes background and reference checks.
 When all these pre-employment information have been verified, the employee will now be introduced to th

+Meanwhile, in the startup the "A player" has been on the ground for two months already and built the first MVP product.

 #### Compensation Practices